vectordotdev/vrl/rfcs/2025-10-27-vrl-function-documentation-auto-generation.md

 - Category classification
 - Additional metadata (notices, deprecation, etc.)

-4. **JSON output and distribution**

-- VRL generates `vrl-stdlib-doc.json` and commits it to the repository
-- JSON is the canonical output format from VRL
-- Published as part of VRL releases for downstream consumers

-5. **Vector's CUE transformation (Vector repository responsibility)**
+4. **Vector's documentation of VRL (Vector repository responsibility)**

-- Vector consumes `vrl-stdlib-doc.json` from VRL releases
+- Vector aggregates functions from `vrl::stdlib::all()` from the current VRL version
-- Vector implements JSON→CUE transformation for its website needs
+- Vector also aggregates its own internal functions
-- Maintains existing CUE structure and formatting conventions
-- Generates files in `website/cue/reference/remap/functions/`
+- Documentation is automatically generated
+- Website shows documentation

-6. **Testing integration**
+5. **Testing integration**

 - Ensure examples in documentation are validated by VRL test suite
 - Prevent documentation examples from diverging from actual behavior